Running the Right Way

 (1 Peter 5:17)

-Gavin loved living in Colorado.
+Gavin (our dog) loved living in Colorado.
 He found freedom in the white crisp snow.
-I loved watching him shoot out the front door like a horse on a racetrack.
-He circled the yard without stopping for a breath.
-Snow flew up covering his nose and face.
+I loved watching him shoot out the front door like a wild rabbit.
+He circled the yard without stopping for a breath. #Snow flew up covering his nose and face.
 He loved it.
-He felt free.
+He felt #free.

 But was he really?
 Gavin was confined to the backyard with a tall fence that created a huge barrier between him and the big world.
 We put up imaginary barriers, create boundaries, and confine ourselves to certain areas of the world.